-- Compare/contrast paper or chart about men's and women's lacrosse. - Compare/contrast lacrosse to other sports. - Writing about the experience of learning new skills. - Interview a parent or other family member to find out how much they know about lacrosse. - Develop a lacrosse ad or brochure to promote lacrosse in your school or community.
+- Compare/contrast paper or chart about men's and women's lacrosse. - Compare/contrast lacrosse to other sports. - Writing about the experience of learning new skills. - Interview a parent or other adult to see what knowledge they have about lacrosse. - Create an ad or brochure to promote the game of lacrosse in your school or community. - Read The Spirit in the Stick by Neil Duffy (see Appendix F).
+Have students chose from a variety of activities to apply what they learned in the book.